isabella232/Specs-18/Permissions/SimplifiedPermissions.md

 | Project Admins   |                      |                         |                 |                      | Yes     |
 | Guests           |                      |                         |                 |                      |         |

 The "Owner" permission lets gives you the ability to change permissions on an object.
-There must be at least one group that has "owner" permissions (even if no one is in that group), and by default it will be the Octopus Administrators groups.
+There must be at least one group that has "owner" permissions (even if no one is in that group).
+The initial owner group\s will be selected when the object is created.

+## 7. Administrators cannot do everything by default

+Currently members of the Administrators group can do everything, and this cannot be restricted.

+This is sometimes not desirable.
+In large organisations, often the person\s responsible for adminstering the Octopus server do not want to have permissions to, for example, deploy projects.

+In the new model, Administrators will have permissions to the "Octopus Server" object.
+They will have permissions to create Spaces.
+When creating a Space, they will be able to select the Owner group, which may be a group that they are not a member of; at that point they will not have any edit permissions to the Space.

 # Implementation thoughts